king-Alex-d-great/alx-system_engineering-devops/0x00-shell_basics/README.md

+#!/bin/bash
-FOlder inside of the main repo, this is for more practice
+Folder inside of the main repo. this is for more practice